Requirements

 Double Majors and Minors

-Because of the complex and interdisciplinary nature of the International Politics and Economics major, IPE students are strongly advised not to pursue an additional major.
-In addition, IPEC majors may not minor in either economics or political science.
-Students are permitted to major or minor in their language of focus for the IPE major; however, they may not double count courses for the IP&E major and the language major or minor
+Because of the complex and interdisciplinary nature of the International Politics and Economics major, IP&E students are strongly advised not to pursue an additional major or minor, with the exception of a major or minor in their language of focus for IP&E. In addition, IP&E majors may not minor in either economics or political science.

 Declaring a Major

 To declare a major, students need to fill out both a major declaration form and an advising wizard form.
 Discuss your plan for completing the major (outlined on the advising wizard form) with your advisor who can be from either the political science or economics department.
-Have both your advisor and the Director of International Politics and Economics sign the major declaration form.
-Turn in one copy of both forms to the coordinator of International Politics and Economics.
-Turn in one copy of the major declaration form to the Registrar’s Office.
+Have both your advisor and the Director of International Politics and Economics sign the major declaration form and turn in to the program coordinator and Registrar’s Office.

 First Semester Senior Year